 “Rejection Limit” shall mean 13,000 Btu/lb., as indicated in Schedule 4.1.

-"Prepaid Tonnage Deficiency" means the aggregate from time to time of any Material Tonnage Deficiency and any Small Tonnage Deficiency that Buyer has already paid for pursuant to Section 3.6(a)."Property" means any interest in any kind of property or asset, whether real, personal or mixed, or tangible or intangible.

 "Replacement Price" shall have the meaning assigned in Section 3.6(a).

 "Seller" shall have the meaning assigned in the introductory paragraph, and its successors and permitted assigns.